-One of the most important elements of our systematic strategies is our collaboration with Barclays Quantitative Portfolio Strategy (QPS), an organization that has long been recognized as one of the leaders in credit quantitative research.
-Each day, Barclays QPS provides individual signal scores for three alpha factorsfor each bond in a specified index.
-Each signal is scored on a scale of 1-10 for each factor and we used a combined score of the three signals to rank index constituents.
-Our process seeks to maintain exposure to high scoring bonds.
+One of the most important elements of our systematic strategies is our collaboration with Barclays Quantitative Portfolio Strategy (QPS), a group that has long been recognized as one of the leaders in quantitative portfolio research.
+Each day, Barclays QPS provides us with a custom systematic strategy index that reflects individual signal scores for three style factors for each bond in a specified index.
+We use a combined score of the three signals to rank index constituents.
+Our process seeks to maximize exposure to high scoring bonds.

 In this post, we discuss our goals for the construction of portfolios and the choices behind the signals used.

 We designed our portfolio construction process to aim for the following goals:

 As a bottom line, we want to be consistent with the “client-first” mindset that drives our team’s decision making.
 We need to make sure that the systematic portfolios are generating alpha, are in line with client objectives and are measured against an appropriate benchmark.

 The first systematic strategies coming out of our collaboration with QPS are focused on investment grade corporate credit where strategies are based on signals related to three factors: Value, Momentum and Sentiment.

 For details on our backtesting data, please contact the team.